citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzureCatalogVdaCostModel.md

 HasAssignedUsers returns a boolean if a field has been set.

+### SetAssignedUsersNil

+`func (o *AzureCatalogVdaCostModel) SetAssignedUsersNil(b bool)`

+ SetAssignedUsersNil sets the value for AssignedUsers to be an explicit nil

+### UnsetAssignedUsers
+`func (o *AzureCatalogVdaCostModel) UnsetAssignedUsers()`

+UnsetAssignedUsers ensures that no value is present for AssignedUsers, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)